FabioArnez/FabioArnez.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 ---
 I'm a Ph.D.
-Student at CEA-LIST-DILS-LSEA, working on improving AI Safety for Autonomous Systems through Uncertainty Estimation in DNNs.
+Student at CEA LIST-DILS Laboratory of Embedded & Autonomous Systems Design (LSEA), working on improving AI Safety for Autonomous Systems through Uncertainty Estimation in DNNs.